 Review.
 The Riata Center for Innovation and Entrepreneurship is an outreach center

 that support students through competitions, workshops, one-on-one mentoring and access

 An Entrepreneurship major provides the skills necessary for students to pursue career

 New business development or research and design sectors

 had employment, job offers, or other professional plans within six months of

 Students compete in national business plan competitions.
 School of Entrepreneurship

-access to entrepreneurship-specific internships, competitions, study abroad trips
+also have access to entrepreneurship-specific internships, competitions, study abroad